19.3K

 God so loved the world, that he gave his only-begotten Son, that whoever believes in him should not perish but have eternal life.
 (John 3:16)

-Today we continue reading from Cranmer’s third homily,
+And so we continue reading from Cranmer’s fourth homily,

-Therefore, we turn to Romans chapter 10, beginning at verse 5
+Which is why we turn now to Ephesians chapter 2, beginning at verse 1

 This is the word of the Lord